 Formed by the confluence of the raging Lochsa and scenic Selway rivers, North Central Idaho's Middle Fork of the Clearwater River is home to both single and multi-day Idaho fly fishing trips.
 There is remarkable steelhead fishing in the lower stretches of the river that one can take advantage of from October through March.

-The Clearwater flows from the Montana border through Idaho until in joins with the Snake River in Lewiston, Idaho.
+The Clearwater flows from the Montana border through Idaho until it joins with the Snake River in Lewiston, Idaho.
 Fly fishermen recognize the Clearwater for its incredible run of steelhead every fall.
 This is the river of the Spey cast, and if you've never tried this two-handed fly casting technique, this may be just the trip for you.
 Fly fishing on this river introduces you to an abundance of nicely sized fish.
-We also give our guests the oppportunity to plug fish, another popular technique for catching these impressive fish.
-Our experienced fly fishing guides and catch-and-release practices help you catch plenty of fish while respecting the steelhead and the incredible journey they make by traveling hundreds of miles up and down the Snake and Columbia rivers to complete their circle of life.
+We also give our guests the opportunity to plug fish, another popular technique for catching these impressive fish.
+Our fly fishing instruction guides and catch-and-release practices help you catch plenty of fish while respecting the steelhead and the incredible journey they make by traveling hundreds of miles up and down the Snake and Columbia rivers to complete their circle of life.

 Rainbow trout also reside in the majestic waters of the Clearwater.
 Trips that target this native species usually depart from Memorial Day till July 15th and then from August 20th through September.
 There is a healthy population of fish that range from 10" to 24".
 Dry flies are a popular choice for many anglers, but nymphing can also be a functional and productive method for catching these amazing fish.

 As the waters begin to warm around the middle of July, we encourage our guests to target the fun, aggressive smallmouth that also live in these waters.
 One can choose to either fly fish or throw out plastics and jigs with a spin rod.
 These fighters are an east coast favorite and are becoming a more popular species to target in western rivers.